Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Coated Unbleached Kraft (CUK)

-CUK is made from unbleached virgin Kraft fibers that give it its brown color.
-It is made from soft woods such as pine with some hardwood fibers included in the top ply that is clay coated to create a smooth printable surface.
-The pine fibers are long and large, giving the paperboard excellent strength and tear resistance.
-The superior strength of CUK makes it ideal for beverage containers and heavy duty packaging of tools and laundry detergents.
+CUK (Coated Unbleached Kraft) is crafted from unbleached virgin Kraft fibers, giving it a distinctive brown color.
+It primarily uses softwoods, like pine, with some hardwood fibers in the top layer to provide a smooth surface for printing.
+The long, robust pine fibers contribute to CUK's excellent strength and tear resistance, making it well-suited for beverage containers and heavy-duty packaging for tools and laundry detergents.

-The strength and durability of CUK make it resistant to moisture.
-CUK is the strongest of all of the paperboard grades, is the most popular, and is less expensive than SBS.
+CUK's durability also makes it resistant to moisture.
+It is the strongest of the paperboard grades, widely used, and more affordable compared to SBS.

 Uncoated Unbleached Kraft (UUK)